Ab-initio variational wave functions for the time-dependent many-electron Schr\"odinger equation: Introduction

 Understanding the consequences of interactions in quantum many-electron systems is necessary for a wide range of applications, including the prediction of the electronic structure in quantum chemistry~\cite{choo2020fermionic,bauer2020quantum}, properties of crystalline solids~\cite{foulkes2001quantum}, insulating or (super)conducting behavior of complex materials~\cite{arovas2022hubbard, savary2016quantum}.
 In addition to experiments, our main source of available information originates from numerical simulations of these systems.
 A significant amount of effort has been devoted to developing scalable and accurate techniques to obtain the (equilibrium) ground and excited states of interacting many-body systems, by solving the time-independent Schr\"odinger equation (TISE)

-Real-time electronic structure theory encompasses the explicit consideration of the time evolution of a quantum electronic system out of equilibrium.
+Real-time electron dynamics encompasses the explicit consideration of the time evolution of a quantum electronic system out of equilibrium.
 The problem boils down to capturing the time-dependent quantum state $\ket{\Psi(t)}$, by solving the time-dependent Schr\"odinger equation (TDSE),

 subject to a time-dependent Hamiltonian $\hat{H}(t)$.
 Exploration of the time-dependent characteristics of quantum systems extends across various disciplines, encompassing phenomena such as correlated electrons in metal clusters, quantum dots, and ultracold Fermi gases~\cite{baletto2005structural, filinov2001wigner, filinov2000path, reimann2002electronic, giorgini2008theory}.
 Within these systems, there exists a rich interplay of static and dynamic behaviors, often governed by collective modes arising from strong coupling effects~\cite{moritz2003exciting, giorgini2008theory, bauch2010quantum}.